 JotForm users who want to collect payments from European customers through Stripe don’t have to take any extra steps.
 All you need to do is integrate Stripe with a form and wait for payments to arrive.

-If you’ve already integrated Stripe into your payment form, you can keep collecting money without worrying about the impending deadline for PSD2 compliance.
+If you’ve already integrated Stripe into your payment form, you can keep collecting money without worrying about the deadline for PSD2 compliance.

 Much of the work will take place behind the scenes once form respondents submit their payment information through JotForm.
 After that happens, Stripe will use 3D Secure 2.0 to quickly verify whether a transaction made by a European cardholder is suspicious or legitimate.